hazelpy/Custom-Stage-Loader-Documentation/API/CSL/CustomStageBuilder.md

       Gets the metadata of all materials of type `query`, recursively.
 If `array` equals -1, the [data.materials](#data) array is used as the root.

       Returns an array containing all pieces of metadata with the `type` key set to `query`.
+  - name: make_spriteframes_animation
+    returns: SpriteFrames
+    description: |
+      Creates sprite frames out of all PNG images in a folder.

+      Returns the sprite frames object from the images.
+  - name: make_spriteframes_image
+    returns: SpriteFrames
+    description: |
+      Creates sprite frames out of a single image.

+      Returns the sprite frames object from the image.
 ---

 {{{renderName}}}